-Headquartered in the UK, our AI research group is located in Abu Dhabi; our biochemical lab in Atlanta, U.S.; and our software development teams are working from India and Bangladesh.
-We are united in our dedication to developing a value-based approach to medicine that differs from the current paradigm.
+Headquartered outside London in the UK but operating globally, our staff is distributed around the world.
+Our commercial team operates from the UK, U.S., Canada, and India.
+Our AI research groups are located in the UK and the UAE; and our software development teams are based in India (front-end) and Bangladesh (back-end).
+We are united in our dedication to developing a person-centric approach to healthcare that differs from the current population-based paradigm.

-The team exploits its research experience carried out at top-ranked institutions at the forefront of AI and medicine, including Oxford, Cambridge, and Karolinska.
+The team exploits its research experience carried out at top-ranked institutions at the forefront of AI and medicine, including Oxford, Cambridge, and the Karolinska Institute.
 OIA’s founders have published more than 200 papers in all the top-ranked journals in the areas of Artificial Intelligence, computational medicine, and systems immunology.

-An elected member of the London Mathematical Society and member of the Canadian College of Health Leaders (CCHL), as a Senior Researcher and faculty member in the Department of Computer Science, University of Oxford, he has published over 100 papers and a dozen of books, including A Computable Universe with a foreword by Sir Roger Penrose (Nobel Prize in Physics, 2020).
+He has published over 100 papers and a dozen of books (Springer Nature, Cambridge University Press, WS/Imperial College), including A Computable Universe with a foreword by Sir Roger Penrose (Nobel Prize in Physics, 2020).

 In 2021, he was appointed Senior Researcher by the Alan Turing Institute at the British Library in London to advise the UK and allies on the future of Artificial Intelligence for scientific discovery, a position funded by the U.S. Department of Defense.
-In his capacity as policy advisor he has led discussions on the global stage, under the auspices of organisations such as the OECD.
+In this capacity, he has led discussions on the global stage, under the auspices of organisations such as the OECD.

 After joining the Unit of Computational Medicine as an Assistant Professor he became the leader of the Algorithmic Dynamics Lab at the Karolinska Institute (the institution that awards the Nobel Prize in Physiology or Medicine), also affiliated with SciLifeLab and the Karolinska Hospital in Stockholm, Sweden.